luciopaiva/heapify/README.md

 ### clear()

 Effectively empties the queue.
-The heap capacity is not changed, nor its elements get erased in any way; it's just the variable that tracks the length that gets cleared to zero, so it's a very cheap operation.
+The heap capacity is not changed, nor are its elements erased in any way; it's just the variable that tracks the length that gets cleared to zero, so it's a very cheap operation.

 Example: